water-sucks/nixos/doc/src/installation.md

 }
 ```

-The default package is flake-enabled, so the `services.nixos-cli.package` option
+The default package is flake-enabled in this setup, so the
-does not need to be specified.
+`services.nixos-cli.package` option does not need to be specified.

 ### Legacy